rssalessio/duplicatesFinder/README.md

 **Description**: Given a folder the app finds files of the same content across the subdirectories of that folder.

-**How to use**: Launch the application passing as argument the parent folder, e.g:
+**How to use**: Launch the application passing as argument the root folder, e.g:

 ```sh
 python listDuplicates.py ../